 - A relatively flat area with a minimum of 7 x 2,5 meters, with power not to far away.
 Our service trucks also needs to have easy access.

-Send the suggestion with the closest street address or GPS-coordinates to us, and we'll take it with us to the planning board.
-As you probably understand, we can't guarantee that a station will be built, but we promise to consider all suggestions.
+Send the suggestion with the closest street address or GPS-coordinates to us, and we will take it with us to the planning board.
+As you probably understand, we can not guarantee that a station will be built, but we promise to consider all suggestions.

 Thank you for helping us!